ArchipelagoMW/Archipelago/docs/options api.md

 ### Option Groups
 Options may be categorized into groups for display on the WebHost.
 Option groups are displayed in the order as specified by your world on the player-options and weighted-options pages.
+In the generated template files, there will be a comment with the group name at the beginning of each group of options.
+The `start_collapsed` only affects how the groups appear on the WebHost, with the grouping being collapsed when this is `True`.

 Options without a group name are categorized into a generic "Game Options" group, which is always the first group.
 If every option for your world is in a group, this group will be removed.
 There is also an "Items & Locations Options"